 Whatever your reason for enjoying the gardens at West Dean, we know that for you, this is a special place.

 Your support of the Gardens helps to ensure we can maintain and preserve them for your continued pleasure and for future generations.
-There are lots of ways you can help.
-Become a Friend of West Dean, leave a gift in your will, make a donation to our Glasshouse appeal to restore our beautiful complete set of Victorian Glasshouses to their former glory.
+There are lots of ways you can help; support our Trainee Horticulturalist scheme or you could arrange to leave a gift in your will.

 "I volunteered one day a week whilst studying for my RHS Level 2 Horticultural Diploma.